Beef Casserole with Garlic-Chive Einkorn Dumplings from Savor the Best

 • 2 clove Garlic Finely Chopped

-• 3 tablespoons Fresh Chives Chopped
+• 3 tablespoon Fresh Chives Chopped

-• 6 tablespoons Butter Melted
+• 6 tablespoon Butter Melted

 • 3/4 cup Buttermilk